Henriqueba210/BCA-Challenge/README.md

 - **Entity Framework Core + Npgsql**: Data persistence is handled by EF Core with the Npgsql driver for PostgreSQL.
 Migrations are used to manage schema changes.

-- **Concurrency Control**: A per-auction `SemaphoreSlim` is used in the repository to ensure that bid placements and auction updates for the same auction are processed sequentially, preventing race conditions.
+- **Concurrency Control**: A per-auction `Semaphore` is used in the repository to ensure that bid placements and auction updates for the same auction are processed sequentially, preventing race conditions.

+## Design Decisions & Assumptions

+- The system is designed for extensibility and testability, following clean architecture and SOLID principles.
+- All business rules are enforced at the application layer where applicable, with validation and error handling at every step.
+- Some business logic regarding auction state and bid placements is done in its repository so that rules like highest bid tracking and auction state management are done with the semaphore to ensure thread safety.
+- The use of MediatR and FluentValidation decouples business logic from the API layer.
+- Integration tests ensure the system works end-to-end, including with real database state and concurrency scenarios.
+- The use of Semaphore for auction locking ensures that concurrent operations are handled correctly and sequentially.
+- The system is designed to be easily extendable for future vehicle types or auction features.
+---

 ## Endpoints